19th Annual Piedmont Farm Tour

 You'll also get a free teeshirt and a button to tour on the the other

 day.
-This year's tees are made from the first-ever crop of certified
+This year's tees are made from the certified

 organic, NC grown cotton.

 They are made entirely locally and printed at

 How it works:

 Farm tour buttons, which serve as the ticket for your whole carload (or a group of bikers), are on sale at all three Weaver Street Market locations as well as the Durham Farmers' Market, Chatham Marketplace, and Harmony Farms.
 Only $25 for two days of fun for the whole family!
 Or pay $10 per farm "at the door," or $30 for a button "at the door."
 You can also buy online at CFSA's website.

 Load up a car with your friends and family, choose the farms on the map you'd like to visit and get out in the countryside!
 The tour is self-guided and farms and sites are located throughout the Triangle in Alamance, Chatham, Durham, Orange, and Person counties.
 Visit any farm in any order.
 And, don't forget to take a cooler so that you can take home some of the farm fresh products for sale at many farms!

 Profiles and Videos of farms on the Tour: